 We work with a group of talented people.
 Thanks to Marty Luckert, Feng Qiu, Grant Hauer, and Wenbei Zhang for helpful discussion.

 References

+Campbell, H. Anderson, J. and M.K.
+Luckert.
+2016.
+Public Policies and Canadian Ethanol Production: History and Future Prospects for an Emerging Industry.
+Biofuels January, 1-20.

 [1] Lane J. The silver in Silva: The story of Steeper Energy and SGF’s $59M advanced biofuels project in Norway.
 Biofuels Digest 2018.